 How to Deal With Phantom Pregnancies

-Unfortunately, there is only so much you can do to help your cockapoo bitch when she is experiencing phantom pregnancies.
+Unfortunately, there is only so much you can do to help your cockapoo bitch when experiencing phantom pregnancies.
 These normally run their course and stop once their hormone levels have returned to normal.
-One of the biggest issues with phantom pregnancies is the production of milk, which can be messy and also extend the length of the phantom pregnancies last.
+One of the biggest issues with phantom pregnancies is milk production, which can be messy and extend the length of the phantom pregnancies last.
 In these situations, you can use a buster collar or maybe even put your cockapoo in a t-shirt to stop them from licking their nipples.